RestKit/RestKit/Docs/WRITING_DOCS.md

 ## Generating Documentation

 RestKit ships with a set of Rake tasks that simplify the task of generating documentation.
-A compiled x86_64 executable of the Appledoc utility is provided with the RestKit distribution at the Vendor/appledoc path.
-Most authors will not need to interact directly with
+Install the Appledoc utility using Homebrew with
-Appledoc since the process has been automated.
+`brew install --HEAD appledoc`.
+Most authors will not need to interact directly with Appledoc since the process has been automated.

 The tasks available for working with Appledoc are: